emirhanpy/vatan_bilgisayar_etl_pipeline/README.md

 ## Project Overview

 This project features an **ETL (Extract, Transform, Load) pipeline** designed to extract data from the **Vatan Bilgisayar** webpage.
 The extracted data is processed and loaded into a MongoDB database and also saved in CSV format.
-Additionally, MongoDB queries are updated to provide data-driven insights, and **Looker Studio** is utilized for BI (Business Intelligence) analytics.
+Additionally, MongoDB queries are retrieved to provide data-driven insights, and **Looker Studio** is utilized for BI (Business Intelligence) analytics.

 ## Features